There are two ways to edit pages, the default Visual Editor, which is more intuitive, and the more comprehensive Syntax Editor.

 You can add footnotes 1) with the 'Footnote' button - they appear at the base of the page.

-Use the 'Add media' button in the toolbar.
+If you have the relevant permissions, use the 'Add media' button in the toolbar.
 This will allow you to choose a file from your own filing system, then upload it.
 After it's uploaded, click on it's name (or the image) in the list and it will be inserted into the page (here you can choose sizes, link options etc ).

 Note that there's a limit on the size of files you can upload - if in doubt use a photo-editing app. to re-size your image to a reasonable size before uploading.